-- 1. If an improvement or prohibition notice is served by an enforcement officer (e.g. Factories Inspector or Environmental Health Inspector), the Head Teacher should immediately advise the Senior Administrative Officer (Policy and Planning).
+- 1. If an improvement or prohibition notice is served by an enforcement officer (e.g. Environmental Health Inspector), the Headteacher should immediately advise the Senior Administrative Officer (Policy and Planning).
 If a prohibition notice is issued with immediate effect the activities specified should cease forthwith. - 2.
-Any member of staff noticing a failure to comply with this Statement of Organisation and Arrangements or other advice/guidance issued by the LA or Head Teacher in pursuance of the Health and Safety Policy should immediately report the circumstances to the Head Teacher.
-The Head Teacher should then initiate appropriate remedial action.
-If it proves impossible for the Head Teacher to resolve the matter he/she should then report the facts to the Senior Education Officer (Policy) or the Senior Administrative Officer (Policy and Planning). - 3.
-Hazardous situation should also be reported immediately and the same procedure followed. - 4.
-Suggestions by any member of staff to improve standards of health and safety are welcomed by the Head Teacher.
+Any member of staff noticing a failure to comply with this Statement of Organisation and Arrangements or other advice/guidance issued by the LA or Headteacher in pursuance of the Health and Safety Policy should immediately report the circumstances to the Headteacher.
+The Headteacher should then initiate appropriate remedial action.
+If it proves impossible for the Headteacher to resolve the matter, he/she should then report the facts to the Senior Education Officer (Policy) or the Senior Administrative Officer (Policy and Planning).

+- 3. Hazardous situation should also be reported immediately, and the same procedure followed. - 4.
+Suggestions by any member of staff to improve standards of health and safety are welcomed by the Headteacher.